-A resting and exercise radionuclide angiogram (RNA) is a type of nuclear medicine procedure.
+A resting and exercise radionuclide angiogram (RNA) is a type of nuclear medicine test.
 This means that a tiny amount of a radioactive substance, called a tracer, is used to help show the tissue under study.
-In this case, the heart's chambers in motion are studied.
-This test can tell the doctor how well the heart pumps with each heartbeat and how much blood is pumped with each heartbeat (called the ejection fraction) both during exercise and at rest.
+In this test, doctors study the heart's chambers in motion.
+This test can tell the doctor how well the heart pumps and how much blood it pumps with each heartbeat (called the ejection fraction) both during exercise and at rest.

-A radioactive tracer (usually technetium) is injected into an arm vein to "tag" blood cells so their progress through the heart can be tracked with a scanner.
-A special camera (called a gamma camera) then makes recordings of the heart muscle at work, like a movie.
-These recordings will be matched with the electrocardiogram (EKG), a recording of the heart's electrical activity.
+Your doctor injects a radioactive tracer (usually technetium) into an arm vein to "tag" blood cells so he or she can track their progress through the heart with a scanner.
+A special camera (called a gamma camera) then records the heart muscle at work, like a movie.
+Your doctor can match these recordings with the electrocardiogram (ECG), a recording of the heart's electrical activity.

-An RNA procedure with rest and exercise is done so the doctor can assess the heart's function during exercise and compare it to how well the heart works at rest.
-If the heart muscle does not move in a normal way, and/or not enough blood is pumped out by the heart, it may be a sign of one or more of the following:
+An RNA test with rest and exercise is done so the doctor can assess the heart's function during exercise and compare it to how well the heart works at rest.
+If the heart muscle does not move in a normal way, or not enough blood is pumped out by the heart, it may be a sign of one or more of the following:

 Reasons for your doctor to request a resting and exercise radionuclide angiogram (RNA) include:

-If a screening exam (such as an electrocardiogram or EKG) suggests some type of heart disease that needs to be explored further, a resting and exercise RNA may be done.
+If a screening exam (such as an electrocardiogram or ECG) suggests some type of heart disease that needs to be explored further, a resting and exercise RNA may be done.

 There may be other reasons for your doctor to recommend resting and exercise RNA.

-The amount of the radioactive tracer injected into your vein for the procedure is very small.
+The amount of the radioactive tracer your doctor injects into your vein for the test is very small.
 So, there is no need for precautions against radiation exposure.

 The injection of the radioactive tracer may cause some slight discomfort.
 Allergic reactions to the tracer are rare.

-If you are pregnant or think you may be, tell your healthcare provider.
-There is risk of injury to the fetus from myocardial perfusion scan.
+If you are pregnant or think you could be, tell your healthcare provider.
+There is risk of injury to the fetus from this test.
 Radiation exposure during pregnancy may lead to birth defects.
 If you are lactating, or breastfeeding, tell your healthcare provider due to the risk of contaminating breast milk with the radionuclide.